-Years of research has stated the fact that IQ is not the sole source of success and that it takes something more, which sets aside the star performers as compared to the rest of the others.
+It takes something more, which sets aside the star performers compared to the rest of the others.

-Emotional Intelligence is the ability to be aware of, regulate and control and express one’s emotions and to handle personal and social relationships with equal capability, especially when one is under pressure.
+Emotional Intelligence is the ability to be aware of, regulate, control, and express one’s emotions and handle personal and social relationships equally, especially when under pressure.

-Your IQ might be able to get you through a certain course or a job, but it is your EQ which will assist you in managing the emotions and stress you go through while you are at it.
+Your IQ might get you through a certain course or a job, but your EQ will assist you in managing the emotions and stress you go through while you are at it.

 How is Emotional Intelligence related to professional success?

-Research stated that 90% of the top performers at work were found to possess sound emotional intelligence and made more money (an average of $29000 per year more) than people with low emotional intelligent quotient.
+Research stated that 90% of the top performers at work were found to possess sound emotional intelligence and made more money (an average of $29000 per year) than people with low emotional intelligence quotient.

-What is striking is that this is applicable for people across the world, across all industries, markets and levels.
+What is striking is that this applies to people worldwide, across all industries, markets, and levels.

-There is no job which does not tie performance and pay to emotional intelligence.
+No job does not tie performance and pay to emotional intelligence.

-And unlike IQ, emotional intelligent quotient (EQ) can be worked upon and increased with time.
+And unlike IQ, emotional intelligence quotient (EQ) can be improved with time.

-As you make attempts to train your brain by practicing emotional intelligent behaviour, your brain builds the pathways to adapt to it until it starts reflexively responding to the surroundings with a sound emotional intelligence.
+As you attempt to train your brain by practicing emotional intelligent behavior, your brain builds the pathways to adapt to it until it reflexively responds to the surroundings with sound emotional intelligence.

 8 Reasons You Need To Become More Emotionally Intelligent